nunomourinho/forensicVmAutopsyUserManual/docs/user/netdata.rst

    \FloatBarrier

 .. figure:: img/netdata_0002.jpg
-   :alt: Opening Netdata from the main page
+   :alt: Opening :term:`Netdata` from the main page
    :align: center
    :width: 500

-   Opening Netdata from the main page
+   Opening :term:`Netdata` from the main page

 .. raw:: latex

    \FloatBarrier

-How Netdata Helps with ForensicVM Server
+How :term:`Netdata` Helps with :term:`ForensicVM Server`
 ----------------------------------------

 Example of what you see: